MartinFeineis/Library/Books/BraveNewWorld.md

 |__p161__|indignant incredulity|ungehaltene Ungläubigkeit|
 |__p162__|tremulous|zitternd|

+* __p054__: "It's just that this little seems rather reluctant to join in the ordinary erotic play."
+* __p057__: His fordship Mustapha Mond
 * __p060__: Mustapha Mond leaned forward, shook a finger at them.
 "Just try to realize it," he said, and his voice sent a strange thrill quivering along their diaphragms.
-"Try to realize what it was like to have a [viviparous(https://www.dict.cc/?s=viviparous)] mother."
+"Try to realize what it was like to have a [viviparous](https://www.dict.cc/?s=viviparous) mother."
 That smutty word again.
 But none of them dreamed, this time, of smiling.
 "Try to imagine what 'living with one's family' meant."
 They tried; but obviously without the smallest success.
 "And do know what a 'home' was?"
 They shook their heads.
 * __p068__: "Their world didn't allow them to take things easily, didn't allow them to be sane, virtuous, happy." - The Controller
 * __p069__: "Stability", said the Controller, "stability.
 No civilization without social stability.
 No social stability without individual stability."
 His voice was a trumpet.
 * __p074__: "I once had to wait nearly four weeks before a girl I wanted would let me have her."